'A blessing no one was hurt': Collapsed tree nearly splits school bus in half in Mississippi

 The driver is doing well after the incident and is grateful for the "the outpouring of support" he received from the community, Jones added.

-This article originally appeared on USA TODAY: Collapsed tree nearly splits school bus in half in Mississippi
+This article originally appeared on Mississippi Clarion Ledger: School bus nearly split in half by fallen tree in Mississippi